 As we remain indoors, we are revisiting this and past conversations with even more appreciation.
-To speak with creatives and artists across industries and physical spaces feels more humanizing and connecting now than ever before.
+To speak with creatives and artists across industries and physical spaces feels more connecting now than ever before.

 Read below for our conversation.